Facing Criminal Mischief Charges?

 Any time someone intentionally breaks, defaces or somehow damages someone else’s personal property without the owner’s permission is criminal mischief.
 The perpetrator must also have acted with the intent to do damage in a reckless manner or with a conscious disregard for consequences.
 Criminal mischief encompasses a wide range of activities including spraying graffiti onto a wall, removing a public safety boundary, breaking a window, setting off a public alarm or even putting a virus onto someone’s computer — among other offenses.

 Criminal mischief laws tend to differ from state to state, as do the penalties for such a criminal act.
 If you have been accused of criminal mischief in Texas, then it is in your best interest to contact a Dallas criminal mischief lawyer at the Goolsby Law Firm.
 Mike Goolsby has been acting as a Texas criminal defense attorney for years, defending residents in the Dallas area on both federal and state charges.
 Before starting his own law firm, Mike served as the Assistant District Attorney for Dallas County.
-As a former prosecutor and now defense lawyer, he is well versed in Texas state laws, including criminal mischief and other criminal offenses.
+As a former prosecutor and now defense lawyer, he has a strong understanding of Texas state laws, including criminal mischief and other criminal offenses.
 He can build a strong defense for you based on solid evidence and will aggressively fight for your rights.

 What Is Criminal Mischief in Texas?